 Researchers led by Samer Dessouky, UTSA professor of civil and environmental engineering, are harvesting alternative power from roadways.
 The team consists of Arturo Montoya, Athanassios Papagiannakis, Hatim Sharif, Amar Bhalla, Ruyan Guo and Shuza Binzaid.
 This project received $298,881.
 Dessouky’s team has created two prototypes for the project.
 The first uses the energetic mechanical strain induced by traffic.
 The second harvests energy from the heat of the asphalt.
 Both prototypes have a conversion module that converts energy into a stream of electric voltage that can be stored in a capacitor.
 The overarching aim of the project is to produce a clean and practical alternative source of power.

-Finally, students led by Walter Richardson Jr., UTSA professor of mathematics, and Les Shepard, McDermott Distinguished Chair in Engineering, will apply machine learning to improve solar forecasting at the CPS Energy Joint Base San Antonio (JBSA) microgrid.
+Finally, students led by Walter Richardson Jr., UTSA professor of mathematics, and Les Shepard, the Robert F. McDermott Distinguished Chair in Engineering, will apply machine learning to improve solar forecasting at the CPS Energy Joint Base San Antonio (JBSA) microgrid.
 Their goal is to enhance management of solar power generation and energy storage.
 The project, officially named the UTSA Sky-Imager and received a $113,432 funding, is a low-cost computing and camera system that provides for real-time image acquisition and processing of all-sky images.
 These are used to forecast intra-hour “ramp” events, which occur when low-level cumulus clouds cast shadows on the solar panels and drastically reduce power output.
 Accurate prediction of ramp events will allow JBSA to more efficiently manage energy generation, storage, and usage.

 “The fundamental start to any advancements in technology begins with research.
 We understand, to be a leader, we must embrace new opportunities,” said Paula Gold-Williams, CPS Energy’s President and CEO.
 “We are excited to partner with TSERI and are confident that the result of their hard work will be an innovative game changer in the energy industry.
 We are fortunate to have a progressive resource in this field in our very own community.”